-- A.5.a All faculty and all IAS members of the department with at least 0.5 FTE (Full Time Equivalent) appointment are eligible to serve on the Merit Review Committees with the exception of faculty and IAS in their first year in the department. - A.5.b The entire membership of the Department of Educational Studies will be divided into three groups that will comprise Merit Review Committee A, Merit Review Committee B, and Merit Committee C. - A.5.c Terms on a given Merit Review Committee are 3 years, with starting dates staggered such that one third of each committee changes each year.
-Exceptions to this policy may be made to preserve diversity on a given Merit Review Committee. - A.5.d The members of Merit Review Committee A perform the annual merit review for members of Merit Review Committee B, and so on (B evaluates C, C evaluates A).
-The Merit Review Committee that reviews the Department Chair (for teaching, scholarship, and service activities as a faculty member) will rotate years. - A.5.e The Merit Review Committees are chaired by the Department Chair.
-The committee evaluating the Department Chair will select a chair who will then provide the Department Chair feedback. - A.5.f The Department Chair will monitor and adjust if necessary the compositions of the Merit Committees to represent the diversity of the department in rank, gender, ethnicity, race, and program area in each committee as much as possible.
+- A.5.a All faculty and all IAS members of the department with at least 0.5 FTE (Full Time Equivalent) appointment are eligible to serve on the Merit Review Committee with the exception of faculty and IAS in their first year in the department. - A.5.b The entire membership of the Department of Educational Studies will be divided into three groups that will comprise Merit Review Committee A, Merit Review Committee B, and Merit Committee C. The Department Chair will form the Merit Committees to represent the diversity of the department in rank, gender, ethnicity, race, and program area in each committee as much as possible. - A.5. c The members of Merit Review Committee A perform the annual merit review for members of Merit Review Committee B, and so on (B evaluates C, C evaluates A).
+The Merit Review Committee that reviews the Department Chair (for teaching, scholarship, and service activities as a faculty member) will rotate years. - A.5. d The Merit Review Committees are chaired by the Department Chair.
+The committee evaluating the Department Chair will select a chair who will then provide the Department Chair feedback.